-Reasons for the New Equity Incentive Plan
+Reasons for the Amendment to the 2023 Equity Incentive Plan

 Equity incentive compensation programs play a pivotal role in the Company's efforts to attract and retain key personnel essential to the Company's long-term growth and financial success.
-We are asking our stockholders to approve the 2023 Equity Incentive Plan to assist the Company in attracting and retaining qualified personnel.
-If our stockholders do not approve the 2023 Equity Incentive Plan we will be limited in our ability to continue to issue awards in numbers sufficient to attract and motivate the highly skilled employees we need to recruit and retain.
+We are asking our stockholders to approve the Plan Amendment to assist the Company in attracting and retaining qualified personnel.
+If our stockholders do not approve the Plan Amendment we will be limited in our ability to continue to issue awards in numbers sufficient to attract and motivate the highly skilled employees we need to recruit and retain, due to low share reserves remaining in the 2023 Equity Incentive Plan and the dilution to our share reserve and outstanding equity awards from the increase in our stock outstanding from recent financing activities, and our employees' motivation and incentives will be negatively affected.

 Offering a broad-based equity compensation program is vital to attracting and retaining highly skilled people in the highly competitive life sciences industry.
-We use equity awards to increase incentives on the part of employees, non-employee directors, consultants, and other key advisors who provide important services to the Company.
+We use equity awards to increase incentives on the part of employees, non-employee directors, consultants and other key advisors who provide important services to the Company.
 We believe that providing an equity stake in the future success of our Company motivates these individuals to achieve our long-term business goals and to increase stockholder value.
 Their innovation and productivity are critical to our success.
-Accordingly, approving the 2023 Equity Incentive Plan is in the best interest of our stockholders because equity awards help us to:
+Accordingly, approving the Plan Amendment is in the best interest of our stockholders because equity awards help us to:

-- attract, motivate, and retain talented employees, non-employee directors, consultants, and other key advisors; - align the interests of award recipients and stockholders; and - link compensation with Company performance.
+- attract, motivate and retain talented employees and directors; - align employee and stockholder interests; and - link employee compensation with Company performance.

-We strongly believe that approval of 2023 Equity Incentive Plan will enable us to achieve our goals in attracting and retaining our most valuable asset: our employees and other service providers.
+We strongly believe that approval of the Plan Amendment will enable us to achieve our goals in attracting and retaining our most valuable asset: our employees and other service providers.

-Without an appropriate reserve of shares of Common Stock ("Shares") to grant competitive equity-based incentives, we would be forced to consider cash replacement alternatives to provide a market-competitive total compensation package necessary to attract, retain, and motivate the talent critical to our future successes.
-These cash replacement alternatives could, among other things, reduce the cash available for investment in growth and development and cause a loss of motivation by employees to achieve superior performance over a longer period of time.
+Without an appropriate reserve of shares of Common Stock ("Shares") to grant competitive equity-based incentives, we would be forced to consider cash replacement alternatives to provide a market-competitive total compensation package necessary to attract, retain and motivate the talent critical to our future successes.
+These cash replacement alternatives could, among other things, reduce the cash available for investment in growth and development and cause a loss of employee motivation to achieve superior performance over a longer period of time.
 Equity-based incentives, by contrast, directly align a portion of the compensation of our service providers with the economic interests of our stockholders.

-For that reason, the Company has structured the 2023 Equity Incentive Plan to provide flexibility in designing equity incentive programs with a broad array of equity incentives, such as stock options, stock appreciation rights ("SARs"), stock awards, and restricted stock units and implement competitive incentive compensation programs for its employees and non-employee directors.
-The 2023 Equity Incentive Plan will be the only plan under which new equity awards may be granted to our employees and other service providers.
-If this Proposal 2 is not approved, then we would be at a disadvantage against our competitors for recruiting, retaining, and motivating individuals critical to our success and could be forced to increase cash compensation, thereby reducing resources available to meet our business needs.
+For that reason, the Company has structured the Amended and Restated 2023 Equity Incentive Plan to provide flexibility in designing equity incentive programs with a broad array of equity incentives, such as stock options, stock appreciation rights ("SARs"), stock awards and restricted stock units and implement competitive incentive compensation programs for its employees and non-employee directors.
+The Amended and Restated 2023 Equity Incentive Plan will continue to be the only plan under which new equity awards may be granted to our current employees and other service providers.
+If this Proposal 2 is not approved, then we would be at a disadvantage against our competitors for recruiting, retaining and motivating individuals critical to our success and could be forced to increase cash compensation, thereby reducing resources available to meet our business needs.